junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 VERY DANGEROUS - Losing weight.
 Maybe ill, needs extra care.

-WRITE ON THE CHART
+WRITE ON THE CHART:

   - Any illness e.g. diarrhea measles

   - Admission to hospital

   - Solids introduced

   - Breastfeeding stopped

   - Birth of next child

 WATCH THE DIRECTION OF THE LINE SHOWING THE CHILD’S GROWTH